Gowerm123/wadman/README.md

  - `list` - Lists all currently installed wad archives.
 Information printed is name of archive, installed directory, idGamesUrl, and Aliases.
  - `remove NAME` - Removes the archive with the given name.
 If two are found, the first will be deleted.
  - `run` - There are two ways to call `run`.
 You can either call `run ALIAS/NAME` or `run IWAD ALIAS/NAME`.
 Note that you must include the IWAD if you have not registered an IWAD to the given `ALIAS/NAME`.
- - `register NAME IWAD` - Assigns the IWAD to the archive entry in the `pkglist` associated with NAME.
+ - `register NAME IWAD` - Assigns the IWAD to the archive entry in the `wadmanifest` associated with NAME.
 This is used for the `run` command so you do not have to specify IWADs everytime you load a PWAD.
  - `configure` - Runs you through a prompt to fill out the configuration file.
 The file is a simple JSON file found at `$HOME/.config/wadman-config.json`
  - `help` - Prints this text
  - `alias TARGET ALIAS` - Assigns an alias to the given archive.
 This alias can be used when performing the `run` command.